i2y/hyperway/README.md

 - **Use popular Go web frameworks and routers** (chi, gin, echo, gorilla/mux)
 - **Implement custom request/response processing** with full HTTP control

-The key insight is that Hyperway's gateway is just a standard `http.Handler`, so any context values set via `r.WithContext()` in your middleware will be available in your RPC handlers via the `ctx` parameter.
+The key insight is that Hyperway's handler is just a standard `http.Handler`, so any context values set via `r.WithContext()` in your middleware will be available in your RPC handlers via the `ctx` parameter.

 ## 🏗️ Architecture